Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Effects of a magnetic field

-etc. Here, the first term in $\mathcal{\hat P}_{ijkl }$ involves the sum over all Heisenberg couplings between any two spins in $i,j,k,l$ and $\chi_{ijk} $ is the spin-chirality operator.
-Summing over all $h_a$ \eqref{eq:single exchange}, we recover the effective spin Hamiltonian \eqref{eq:WC exchanges}.
+etc. Here, the first term in $\mathcal{\hat P}_{ijkl }$ is the sum over six distinct Heisenberg couplings between any pair of spins among $\{i,j,k,l\}$ and $\chi_{ijk} $ is the spin-chirality operator.
+Summing over all $h_a$ \eqref{eq:single exchange} reproduces the effective Hamiltonian \eqref{eq:WC exchanges}.